ieee-vgtc/ieeevis.org/year/2016/info/overview-amp-topics/meetups.md

 In this meetup, we hope to convene researchers and practitioners interested in designing, developing, and applying visualization and visual analytics for enterprise intelligence.
 Enterprise intelligence refers to defining, gathering, analyzing, and distributing intelligence about products, customers, competitors, and any aspect of the business environment needed to support executives and managers making operational, tactical, and strategic decisions for an organization.
 We aim to discuss opportunities and challenges, exchange ideas on current research projects, and the general state of visualization and visual analytics in today's enterprise intelligence practice.
 This meetup builds on two successful BusinessVis workshops at VIS in 2014 and 2015.

+#### Visualization in Healthcare

+TUESDAY, OCTOBER 25
+6:30PM – 8:00PM
+Location: Latrobe
+Organizer: Jesus J Caban

+In this meet-up, we would like to provide a networking opportunity to VIS 2016 researchers and practitioners interested in the design and validation of visualization techniques applied to healthcare data and EHR (Electronic Health Records) systems.
+After seven years of the annual [Workshop on Visual Analytics in Healthcare](http://www.visualanalyticshealthcare.org) (including VIS 2010, 2011, 2012, and 2015), what are still the open challenges and opportunities?

 #### VisLies: The Tradition Continues!

 TUESDAY, OCTOBER 25